Wellycon

 Wellycon is the largest board game convention in New Zealand.

-The Wellycon Convention is held annually in Wellington, New Zealand on the Saturday and Sunday of Queen's Birthday Weekend (now Kings Birthday Weekend as of 2022).
-The first Wellycon was held in 2008, with numbers steadily increasing (except when covid-restricted) e.g. Wellycon XI held in 2018 at Wellington Girls' College, with over 600 attendees.
+The Wellycon Convention is held annually in Wellington, New Zealand on the Saturday and Sunday of Kings Birthday Weekend.
+The first Wellycon was held in 2008, with numbers steadily increasing (except when covid-restricted) e.g. 2018 at Wellington Girls' College, with over 600 attendees.
 The focus of the con is on having space and time to play games onsite, in contrast to many sci-fi/fantasy or board game trade fairs such as Spiel (the largest board game convention in the world).
-The totally volunteer-run committee works hard to fulfil the tag-line "the biggest, fun, friendly board game convention in NZ" with over 60 volunteers facilitating at the event.
+The totally volunteer-run committee works hard to fulfil the tag-line "the biggest, fun, friendly board game convention in NZ" with over 150 volunteers facilitating at the event.

 Special events

+2025 saw the ever-expanding Wellycon - they added a third, half-day.
+Due to the venue being double booked, Wellycon was held on Matariki Weekend, which meant the holiday was Friday not Monday.
+So Wellycon was Fri/Sat/and Sunday until 3pm.
+This experiment proved popular but it is undecided if it will continue as it is a lot of extra work for the volunteer committee.

+In 2024 Wellycon added the 'Patron' tier of support.
+In return for an annual fee, Patrons got early access to the venue, patron-specific gifts and a Patron lounge to use during the event.
+They also added more tournaments, 'mix & mingle' section and a permanently set-up dexterity games area.

+The 2023 Wellycon added the 'Orbit Sessions' - boardgame-related panel discussions, Kiwi game designers success stories, quizzes and so on.
+They also partnered with Lego Masters NZ Series 2 contestants, Amy & Llewe, to provide the Great Wellycon Sheep Trek, to fit in with the Great Western Trail:NZ sheep-based theme.